japila-books/spark-sql-internals/mkdocs/spark-sql-SparkStrategy-FileSourceStrategy.md

-== [[FileSourceStrategy]] FileSourceStrategy Execution Planning Strategy for LogicalRelations with HadoopFsRelation
+# FileSourceStrategy Execution Planning Strategy for LogicalRelations with HadoopFsRelation

 `FileSourceStrategy` is an link:spark-sql-SparkStrategy.adoc[execution planning strategy] that <<apply, plans scans over collections of files>> (possibly partitioned or bucketed).